pitta-bread/f1-chatter/docs/high_level.md

 - Python Django Backend
   - Local sqlite database
   - Django Ninja to define, document and serve the API
-  - Custom management commands to populate the database with data from the OpenF1 API and Discord Message Fetcher
+  - Custom management commands to populate the database with data from FastF1 and Discord Message Fetcher
 - Svelte Frontend
-- OpenF1 API (data source for extra information like driver info, track info, session times, etc.)
+- FastF1 Python package (data source for driver info, track info, session times, driver telemetry with x,y positions, etc.)
 - Discord Message Fetcher (to get the radio messages from the Discord channel)
+- LLM API (for filtering messages to find the most interesting ones)

 ### Running the app (locally deployed)